-With trackable QR Codes, you get a stream of high-intent, first-party data that can make your QR Code campaigns precise and robust.
+Through a QR Code generator with tracking, you get a stream of high-intent, first-party data that can make your QR Code campaigns precise and robust.

-Wondering how you can track QR Code scans with a trackable QR Code?
-What QR Code tracking entails, how it works, and the kind of data you can collect with a QR Code?
+Wondering how you can track QR Code scans?
+What does QR Code tracking entail, how does it work, and what kind of data can you collect with a QR Code?
 This guide covers it all!

-To help us understand better, we need to know how information is stored in QR Codes.
+To understand this, first, we need to know how information is stored within QR Codes.

-A QR Code is nothing but a 2D configuration/pattern of tiny modules that has information encoded within it.
+A QR Code is nothing but a 2D configuration or pattern of tiny modules that has information encoded within it.

-The way that any data is embossed into a QR Code is governed by globally accepted standards that make the scanning process easy and uniform.
+The way any data is embedded into a QR Code is governed by globally accepted standards that make the scanning process easy and uniform.
 Different visual elements and the type of information stored are taken into consideration: position, alignment, quiet zone, version information, error correction, and so on.

 Why static QR Codes cannot be tracked

 In a static QR Code, data is directly embedded into the QR Code.
-Meaning that the information contained in the module configuration of the QR Code is permanent, and upon scanning, it will always lead to that same piece of data.
+This means that the information contained in the module configuration of the QR Code is permanent, and upon scanning, it will always lead to that same piece of data.

 In other words—it is extremely difficult and inconvenient to set up a QR Code tracker for a static QR Code.
 Tracking QR Code scans with static codes is considered to be next to impossible, and for the same reason, they are not recommended for tracking QR Code scans.